-The top ten Android apps in the world last month had a combined download figure of over 306 million.
-According to Priori Data, at the top of the list was the ever popular WhatsApp with 73 million.
-In fact, apps developed by Facebook account for the lion’s share of the list, with WhatsApp, Instagram, Messenger and Facebook/Facebook Lite hauling in a combined 225 million downloads.
+The top ten Android apps in the U.S. last month had a combined download figure of 26 million.
+According to Priori Data, at the top of the list was the game Run Sausage Run!, knocking the more traditional apps like Facebook’s Messenger from the top spot with 6.53 million.
+Nevertheless, apps developed by Mark Zuckerberg’s company made up a large proportion of the downloads on the list, with Instagram, Messenger and Facebook accounting for a combined 8 million downloads in January.

 For many young people across the United Kingdom, the prospect of one day owning their own home has become a very distant dream.
 According to new research published by the Institute for Fiscal Studies, the chances of a young adult owning a home have more than halved over the past 20 years.
 A massive hike in house prices relative to income is primarily to blame and only 27 percent of 25-34 year olds earning between £22,200 and £30,600 a year owned their own home in 2016.